Zenith Radio Corporation, est. 1918

 Made By: Zenith Radio Corporation, 6001 W. Dickens Ave., Chicago, IL [Galewood]

-By the time the “Super Triumph” made its debut in the early 1950s, Chicago’s Zenith Corporation was rapidly approaching its own, well, zenith.
-Operating multiple factories employing nearly 5,000 workers in the Chicagoland area alone, the company had successfully transitioned into the explosive new television market after World War II, while still maintaining its place as a long respected leader in radio production and innovation.
-It was a fine-tuned, international industrial behemoth—a far cry from its rag-tag, rebellious roots.
+By the time the “Super Triumph” tube radio made its debut in the early 1950s, Chicago’s Zenith Corporation was rapidly approaching its own, well, zenith.
+Operating multiple factories employing nearly 5,000 workers in the Chicagoland area alone, the company had successfully transitioned into the explosive new television market after World War II while still maintaining its place as a long respected leader in radio production and innovation.
+It was a fine-tuned, international, industrial behemoth—a far cry from its rag-tag, rebellious roots.

 History of the Zenith Radio Corp, Part I: Karl and Ralph

-The company that would become the Zenith Corporation began quite literally inside a “radio shack”—a nondescript two-car garage in Edgewater that served as both a makeshift assembly plant and a broadcasting bunker.
+The company that would become the Zenith Corporation began quite literally inside a “radio shack”—a nondescript two-car garage in Chicago’s Edgewater neighborhood that served double duty as a makeshift assembly plant and broadcasting bunker.

 In many respects, Mathews and Hassel were following a script not unlike the Steve Jobs/Steve Wozniak partnership some 50 years later—young tech enthusiasts dive into an industry that’s too new to be fully understood by the public, let alone properly regulated by the government.
 In both cases, there would be competition crawling out of the woodwork, copycat patent thieving, and alliances to forge and ultimately sever.
 But while software companies might threaten one another with lawsuits, things were a little bit more Wild West in the early days of radio.

-[Left: One of the first Chicago Radio Laboratory ads from QST magazine (1919).
-Right: The apartment listed as the company’s address on that ad, Ralph Mathews’s home at 1316 W. Carmen Avenue in Andersonville / Edgewater.]
+[Above Left: One of the first Chicago Radio Laboratory ads from QST magazine (1919).
+Above Right: The apartment listed as the company’s address on that ad, Ralph Mathews’s home at 1316 W. Carmen Avenue in Andersonville / Edgewater.
+Below: The first Zenith testing station at 5525 N. Sheridan Rd. in the Edgewater neighborhood, 1920.]

 Part II: Days of the Radio Gangs